War of Padua: Aftermath

-After the surrender of Padua, Francesco Novello and his namesake son were brought to Venice on 23 November.
+After the surrender of Padua, Francesco Novello and his namesake son were brought to Venice on 23 November 1405.
 They were imprisoned in the Doge's Palace, where they found Jacopo, the former governor of Verona.
 The Venetian Senate debated long over their fate, with proposals ranging from imprisonment to exile in Crete or Cyprus.
 In the end, by decree of the Council of Ten, the three remaining members of the Carrara family were judged to be too dangerous to be left alive: Francesco Novello was strangled on 17 January 1406, and his two sons followed a few days later.

 This drastic act was unusual, as the Venetians normally pensioned off the ruling families of cities that submitted to them; however the Carrara were perceived as traitors, having been once allies of Venice and honoured with entry into the Venetian nobility.
 Furthermore, they were suspected of plans to poison the city's water supply, and there was considerable outrage as their captured account books showed that they had bribed Venetian nobles to serve as spies.
 As a result, the Carrara were hated by the Venetian populace; news of their execution were acknowledged with the comment that "dead men wage no wars".
 The Venetian authorities went a step further and also destroyed the family's monuments in Padua.

 The annexations during the War of Padua extended Venetian rule to the Mincio river and the eastern shore of Lake Garda in the west, and almost to the Po River in the south, comprising a large territorial state.
 It was soon followed by expansion eastwards, in Friuli and Dalmatia.
-It also coincided with the consolidation of the Visconti Duchy of Milan, and the rise of Florence to dominance in Tuscany, thus leaving northern Italy effectively divided between these three powers, setting the stage for a series of conflicts between Venice and Milan over control of Lombardy.
+These territories were disputed with the Holy Roman Empire, which still claimed suzerainty over northern Italy, and Hungary.
+The King of Hungary, Sigismund, also became Holy Roman Emperor in 1410, and denounced the Venetian mainland state as illegitimate, upholding the claims of the previous dynastic families, the Scaligers and Carrara, who had been Imperial vicars of their cities.
+Venice was thus an enemy of the Empire.
+The Republic prevailed in this conflict, and by 1437 even Sigismund had to concede an Imperial vicariate to the Doge Francesco Foscari, thus legitimizing their control over the Veneto–albeit an exception was made for the old Scaliger cities of Verona and Vicenza.
+Venice's expansion also coincided with the consolidation of the Visconti Duchy of Milan, and the rise of Florence to dominance in Tuscany, thus leaving northern Italy effectively divided between these three powers, setting the stage for a series of conflicts between Venice and Milan over control of Lombardy.